| | | | | | | |

 What is Lemon Rice Eaten With?

-Although it can be eaten hot, lemon rice is best enjoyed cold or at room temperature, allowing the flavors to meld together and shine through.
+Although it can be eaten hot, lemon rice is best enjoyed cold or at room temperature, allowing the flavours to meld together and shine through.
 Because of this, I prefer to serve chitranna with simple condiments or vegetable side dishes that taste great cold.
-Here are some of my favorites:
+Here are some of my favourites:

 • Lemon rice and curd is the most widespread pairing.
-The cool curd — a type of thick Indian yogurt, often homemade — matches the citrusy, spicy rice.
-Even though plain yogurt is the standard, a simple raita wouldn’t go amiss either.
+The cool curd — a type of thick Indian yoghurt, often homemade — matches the citrusy, spicy rice.
+Even though plain yoghurt is the standard, a simple raita wouldn’t go amiss either.

-• Chitranna with a pickle (achaar or uppinakāyi) is a personal favorite.
+• Chitranna with a pickle (achaar or uppinakāyi) is a personal favourite.
 Raw mango or lemon pickles are obvious choices, as they impart an extra boost of tanginess.

 • Serve roasted papad (poppadum or vadam) with lemon rice for a nutty crunch.
 This is a must with either of the above options!